 - An employee logs in to their desktop from the client software and a connection broker accepts the request upon authentication.
 Next, the connection broker processes the request and directs the user to their desktop which they can view or access remotely through any device.

 - The hypervisor creates multiple virtual machines (VMs) that host the virtual desktop.
-The former includes a High Availability feature which merges the resources of different servers.
+The former includes a High Availability feature that merges the resources of different servers.
 In this process, administrators can migrate the virtual desktops to another server if need be.

 - One may turn the virtual desktop off if it is not in use.
 This makes it possible to accommodate a greater number of users than the true capacity of the server.